 What happens before the operation?

-As your child is having the operation under a local anaesthetic, we would prefer you to feed him or her immediately beforehand if you are breastfeeding so your child is sleepy during the operation.
+As the child is having the operation under a local anaesthetic, we would prefer you to feed him or her immediately beforehand if you are breastfeeding so your child is sleepy during the operation.
 If you are bottle feeding, we would prefer you not to give a bottle, as we can give him or her a feed during the operation.

 What does the operation involve?